Skip to main content

 The reframe

-Stop asking "how much marketing budget can we afford?"
-Start asking "what's the minimum investment that gives this business a real shot at the 24-month target?"
+"Given our cash position, contribution margin, and PMF signal — what's the minimum investment that gives this business a real shot at the 24-month target?"

 The answer sits on your P&L either way.
 One version shows up as under-spend today and under-performance in two years.
 The other shows up as investment today and a business worth 3× more.